Track 1

 To successfully deliver your AI business use cases, a modern infrastructure is essential.
 This infrastructure must provide scalable, high-performance capabilities to support AI applications in both model training and real-time inferencing.
 Specialist AI hardware, such as GPUs, TPUs, and accelerators, plays a critical role in ensuring speed, efficiency, and low latency at scale.
 Additionally, robust data pipelines, storage solutions, and orchestration tools are necessary to manage AI models throughout their lifecycle, from development to production.

 Organisations face a pivotal choice: public cloud platforms offer rapid access to cutting-edge AI hardware, elastic scaling, and managed services on a consumption basis.
-In contrast, private or hybrid AI environments provide enhanced data control, governance, and predictability, making them ideal for use cases that require secure, regulated, and low-latency solutions.
+In contrast, private and edge AI environments provide enhanced data control, governance, and predictability.
+A hybrid infrastructure strategy is key to the best of both worlds enabling use cases to be incubated and productionised and tuned on the right platform at the right time efficiently.

 According to IDC research, over 45% of organisations across Europe are now more interested in implementing digital sovereignty solutions compared to 2024, driven by geopolitical uncertainties such as trade tensions, regional conflicts, and regulatory shifts anticipated in 2025.
 Furthermore, 60% of European organisations are more likely to adopt sovereign cloud services for AI workloads as a direct response to these challenges.